mtumilowicz/scala-cats-free-monad-workshop/README.md

                         * all Monads are also Applicatives (in cats: `Monad[F[_]] extends Applicative[F]`)
                         * then the implementation of `map2` in this case has not only to be consistent with the Applicative laws but also with the Monad laws
-                            * map2 is implemented in terms of `ap` which is implemented in terms of `flatMap`
+                            * `map2` is implemented in terms of `ap` which is implemented in terms of `flatMap`
-                        * as such, only the current implementation is valid
+                        * as such, only the second implementation is valid
                             * this is called typeclass coherence
-                    * this is the reason why things like Valided has only Applicative instances but not Monad ones, like Either
+                    * reason why things like Valided has only Applicative instances but not Monad ones (contrary to for example Either)
 * intuition for free functor hierarchy
     * free functor: programs that change values
     * free applicatives: programs that build data